 - Clawed Lobsters: This class of crustaceans possesses claws, and they usually prefer staying in cold water environments.

 - Spiny Lobsters: Spiny lobsters are also popular as rock lobsters.
-This group of invertebrates has long antennas in place of claws and spines over their entire bodies, and they thrive in warm tropical and sub-tropical waters and rocky reefs.
+This group of invertebrates has long antennae in place of claws and spines over their entire bodies, and they thrive in warm tropical and subtropical waters and rocky reefs.

 11. What Is The Color Of Lobsters?

 Live lobsters are not red in color.
-They turn red only when you cook them as the heat breaks the protein bonds, releasing astaxanthin from its shell.
+They turn red only when you cook them as the heat breaks the protein bonds, releasing astaxanthiniXRed antioxidant pigment that is part of substances known as carotenoids and found in algae, yeast, and certain fishes from its shell.
 Usually, lobsters are olive green or greenish brown in color.
 You can also find orange, dark green, reddish, or black speckles on the body of this crustacean, blue color at its joints.

 Lobsters continue eating their food, reproducing, and growing physically throughout their lifespan.
 Like other crustaceans, lobsters don’t have a fixed size limit as they continue to increase till they die.
 They grow by molting their exoskeleton.
 An average lobster molts 44 times before it turns one-year-old.
 Up to seven years, lobsters molt once in a year.
 After it turns seven, a lobster molts once in two or three years growing larger in size after shedding its exoskeleton.